bipubipu/LeetCode/README.md

 Time flies when I am immersed in programming.
 I can spend hours finding bugs and analysing others' solutions.
 I feel very content after solving one challenge after another.
 In this virtual world, I gained a sense of control.
 I'm like a general who only gives commands and the computer will follow my order and present exactly what I want.

-Programming is like a beacon that lights up my way,a ladder for me to climb out of the pit, and a pair of wings which can take me wherever I want to go.
+Programming is like a beacon that lights up my way, a ladder for me to climb out of the pit, and a pair of wings which can take me wherever I want to go.

 There are so many brilliant questions and solutions that I can't help noting them down.
 This repo will function as a record of my journey in LeetCode.